 - The movements of the 8 meridians.
 Watch the movement up and down the meridians.

-- Watch Atlanta cable channel AIB TV in the morning: Christina Barea and Peyton Young for breathing and qigong exercises, Cate Morrill to practice Tai Chi, or stretch out with Michael Issa as he shows qigong stretches.
+- Watch Atlanta cable channel AIB TV in the morning: Christina Barea and Peyton Young of Rising Lotus for breathing and qigong exercises, Cate Morrill to practice Tai Chi, or stretch out with Michael Issa as he shows Dai Yin Qigong stretching.

 - Zhang San-Feng 13 Postures featuring Master Zhong, the present lineage holder of the Wudang Style.